 These challenges can be met cost-effectively by outsourcing aspects of your facilities management to a professional janitorial provider with experience in the medical field.

-Other areas of concern are high-touch points, which represent one of the single largest challenges to sanitation in any environment, especially healthcare.
+Other areas of concern are high-touch points, which represent one of the single most significant challenges to sanitation in any environment, especially healthcare.

 These areas will include;